 We dined on things we couldn’t have dreamed of affording in our 20s: duck taquitos, rabbit in mole amarillo, grilled octopus with risotto.
 It was all very good, or mostly very good, but I couldn’t help thinking, as I drankmy “mezcaltini,” that the chicken mole we used to get at a place called El Biche Pobre II was better.
 It cost about 10 pesos, and you could see a mechanic working on cars from the window.
 Certainly eating there was more fun.
 Near the end of our expensive meal, some revelers congregated in the plaza below us to sing a song—dancing skeletons, a Catherine wheel shooting sparks—but we were stuck up on the roof, waiting for our bill.

-back to our beautiful hotel room, where there was complimentary wine chilling in the fridge.
+We went back to our beautiful hotel room, where there was complimentary wine chilling in the fridge.
 I thought about the ritual we used to perform every night before bed, squashing all the mosquitoes we could find on the walls, many of them fat with our own blood, so that after a month it looked like we’d done a hack job of butchering something.
 As challenging as our life sometimes was back then, I missed it.
 In fact, it was probably the worst parts I felt most nostalgic for.
 I remembered the wildfire that nearly burned down our house, how we’d come home one afternoon to find our back fence ablaze and the neighbors lined up with buckets, trying unsuccessfully to douse the flames.
 It had been terrifying at the time, and then infuriating—the firefighters who eventually showed up to put out the fire ended up stealing our propane tank—but now the drama of that day seemed exciting and colorful, something that made our lives memorable.
 It gave our past meaning—gave it, I guess you’d say, a plot.
 I had to wonder, lying in our private suite overlooking a moonlit pool, what Mexico would mean to me if we’d lived in a place like this.
 What would I have written in my journal?
 Another mosquito-less night, and we slept like babies.

 The next morning, when I opened the door, nothing was on fire.
 We had a delicious breakfast outside in the hotel’s courtyard—our coffees had tiny flowers and chocolate-covered espresso beans artfully arranged on the saucer—then took a taxi to Monte Albán, one of the more spectacular ruins in Mexico.
 We’d had to take a bus the first time we’d gone there, stranding ourselves for hours, but this time we were able to pay the taxi driver to stick around while we toured the place.